jina-ai/finetuner/docs/get-started/totally-looks-like/index.md

 ```

 You can get more information in [Tailor docs](https://finetuner.jina.ai/components/tailor/).
-Since the model is pre-trained on ImageNet on a classification task, so the output `fc` layer should **not** be considered as `embedding layer`.
+Since the model is pre-trained on ImageNet on a classification task, the output `fc` layer should **not** be considered a `embedding layer`.
 We can use the pooling layer `adaptiveavgpool2d_173` as the output of the {term}`embedding model`.
 This layer generates a 2048 dimensional dense embedding as output.